FHU/2023-os-memes/_posts/2023-03-02-PierceKlugs-tlb-or-multi-tier-pages-meme.md

 ---
-title:
+title:  TLB: I am speed
-author:
+author: cameron
-image:
+image: cpTLB.jpg
-chapter:
+chapter: 19
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+The TLB increases the speed of translations as a cache.
+It makes a major contribution not being in memory but away from it.